Medial epicondylitis, commonly called golfer's elbow, is an inflammation of the tendons that connect the muscles of the forearm to the elbow.

-The elbow joint is a complex group of bones, muscles, ligaments, and tendons.
-Medial epicondylitis involves the flexor muscles, which control the flexion of the wrist and fingers, and the flexor tendons, which anchor the muscles to the medial epicondyle.
-Specific repetitive motions of the wrist and arm cause medial epicondylitis.
+Medial epicondylitis, commonly called Golfer's Elbow, is an inflammation of the tendons that connect the muscles of the forearm to the elbow.
+The pain is primarily felt at the medial epicondyle, the bony bump on the inner side of the elbow.
+The elbow joint is a complex group of bones, muscles, ligaments and tendons.
+Medial epicondylitis involves the flexor muscles, which control the flexion of the wrist and fingers, and the flexor tendons which anchor the muscles to the medial epicondyle.